Tayphong043/teamcity-documentation/topics/configuring-connections.md

 To configure an AWS connection in TeamCity:

-1. In **Project Administration | Connections**, click **Add Connection**.
-2. Select _Amazon Web Services (AWS)_ as the connection type.
+1. <include from="common-templates.md" element-id="open-project-settings"/>
+2. <include from="common-templates.md" element-id="create-new-connection"/>
+3. <var name="connection-type" value="Amazon Web Services (AWS)"/><include from="common-templates.md" element-id="choose-connection-type"/>
-3. Provide a name to distinguish this connection from others.
+4. Provide a name to distinguish this connection from others.
-4. The _Connection ID_ field is filled out automatically.
+5. The _Connection ID_ field is filled out automatically.
 You can modify it and provide your own unique ID.
-5. Select the _AWS region_ where the target resources are located.
+6. Select the _AWS region_ where the target resources are located.
-6. From the _Type_ drop-down, select one of the credential types:
+7. From the _Type_ drop-down, select one of the credential types:

    {collapsible="true" style="full"}
    Access keys